Noctis-/TraceSpy/README.md

 }
 ```

 These traces are very fast to create, and cost almost nothing to the system.
-In fact you you should get rid of OutputDebugString usage, as this is a thing of the past, and use ETW.
+In fact, you should get rid of OutputDebugString usage as it is a thing of the past, and use ETW.

 EventProvider - supported with .NET Framework 4 and higher - is located in the System.Diagnostics.Eventing namespace.
 The good news is these traces are supposed to be super fast, and they can even be left in production code.